 Gear Up Pre-Orientation Event

-We had planned to hold our Gear Up orientation event in person on Saturday July 25th, 2020; we decided to change this event to a virtual format.
-This will permit your student to participate in learning more about the college, your transition, student support services and even see our different residence hall options.
-Moving this event to a virtual format allows those of you who might not have been able to travel to Washington for this event, to be able to participate in this experience as well!
-The event will be accessible via the W&J Website, and we will communicate more details about the event as they become available in July.
+Gear Up is a pre-orientation event carded for Saturday, July 29th.
+This event will permit your student to participate in learning more about the college, your transition, student support services and even see our different residence hall options.
+We will communicate more details about the event as they become available in July.
+Please stay tuned!

 New Student Orientation: Forge Your Foundation

 Orientation is designed to aid your student in their transition, integrate them into the life of the W&J community, and introduce them to the broad opportunities available at W&J. During Orientation, they will be introduced to academic expectations, the diversity of the college, and the importance of community as a whole, both within W&J and beyond campus.
 More specifically, they will have opportunities to connect with faculty members, learn more about resources and services on campus, hear about community roles and traditions from upper-class students, and establish relationships with their peers in their new home.
 At Orientation, they will also meet with your faculty advisor (FYS instructor) and their LINK, an upper-class peer mentor, both of whom are committed to facilitating your positive transition to life as a W&J student.

 An overview schedule for Orientation will be sent in August and a full schedule will be provided at check in.
 Students should plan to attend all Orientation events.